lakshmi2688/lakshmi2688.github.io/_posts/2022-12-05-Multi-class-classification-Deep-Learning.md

 <caption>
     <center>
         <font color='purple'>
-            <b>Figure 1 : SGD vs GD</b><br> "+" denotes a minimum of the cost.
+            <b>Figure 2 : SGD vs Mini-Batch GD</b><br> "+" denotes a minimum of the cost.
 Using mini-batches in your optimization algorithm often leads to faster optimization.
         </font>
     </center>
 </caption>